mwelzl/draft-iccrg-pacing/draft-irtf-iccrg-pacing.md

 # Introduction

-Applications commonly generate either bulk data (e.g. files) or bursts of data (e.g. segments of media) that transport protocols deliver into the network based on congestion control algorithms.
+Applications commonly generate either bulk data (e.g., files) or bursts of data (e.g., segments of media) that transport protocols deliver into the network based on congestion control algorithms.

 RFCs describing congestion control generally refer to a congestion window (cwnd) state variable as an upper limit for either the number of unacknowledged packets or bytes that a sender is allowed to emit.
 This limits the sender's transmission rate at the granularity of a round-trip time (RTT).
 If the sender transmits the entire cwnd sized data in an instant, this can result in unnecessarily high queuing and eventually packet losses at the bottleneck.
 Such consequences are detrimental to users' applications in terms of both responsiveness and goodput.
 To solve this problem, the concept of pacing was introduced.
 Pacing allows a sender to send a cwnd of data, but to spread transmission more evenly across a round-trip time.